 Boulder Bay & Wreck Bay

-Situated on the north side of this Hauraki Gulf island, Boulder Bay & Wreck Bay offer an interesting alternative to the classic Rangitoto walking trails.
+Boulder Bay & Wreck Bay are situated on the north side of this Hauraki Gulf island.
+They offer an interesting alternative to the classic Rangitoto walking trails.

-The approximately 1-hour long Wreck Bay Track begins off of Islington Bay Road and heads northward to the coastline at Wreck Bay and the adjacent Boulder Bay.
+The Wreck Bay Track is approximately one-hour long.
+It begins off of Islington Bay Road.
+From here, it heads northward to the coastline at Wreck Bay and the adjacent Boulder Bay.

 These two bays are infamous for being a former ship graveyard.
 Between 1887 and 1947, several ships were left along the shorelines to rot.
 If you visit Rangitoto Island at low tide, you should have no problem spotting the shipwrecks!

-From Rangitoto Wharf, it’s a 2 hour and 30 minutes walk to McKenzie Bay.
+From Rangitoto Wharf, it’s 2 hours and 30 minutes to walk to McKenzie Bay.
 Travelling west along the Summit Road from the peak, it’s about 3 hours and 45 minutes by foot.

-While you’d be hard-pressed to fit in both Rangitoto and Motutapu in a single day, focusing on this smaller pest-free island would be a rewarding experience.
+You’d be hard-pressed to fit in both Rangitoto and Motutapu in a single day.
+A better plan is to set aside a day to focus on this smaller pest-free island.
+Motutapu Island is a rewarding experience on its own.

-The island is home to a number of important Maori archaeological sites, easy walking tracks, sand beaches, as well as several World War II sites near Northern Junction in central Motupatu including three gun emplacements and underground shelters & stores.
+There are plenty of things to do on Motutapu Island.
+You’ll find important Maori archaeological sites, easy walking tracks, and sand beaches.
+There are also several World War II sites near Northern Junction in central Motupatu.
+History buffs should will discover three gun emplacements along with underground shelters & stores.

-The classic route between Rangitoto Island and Home Bay in Motutapu crosses much of the small island in about 1 hour and 30 minutes.
+The classic route between Rangitoto Island and Home Bay in Motutapu crosses much of the small island.
+It will take about 1 hour and 30 minutes to complete.

-Other popular walks on Motutapu Island include routes between Northern Junction and Sandy Bay (35 minutes), Billy Goat Point (1 hour), Mullet Bay (20 minutes), and Home Bay (40 minutes) as well as the popular Islington Bay Track to Pig Bay where you’ll find an excellent sand beach.
+Other popular walks on Motutapu Island include routes between Northern Junction and Sandy Bay (35 minutes), Billy Goat Point (1 hour), Mullet Bay (20 minutes), and Home Bay (40 minutes).
+You can also walk along the popular Islington Bay Track to Pig Bay.
+At the trail’s end, you’ll find an excellent sand beach.

-The ferry between Downtown Auckland and Rangitoto Island departs 2 to 3 times daily and takes approximately 25 minutes.
+The ferry between Downtown Auckland and Rangitoto Island departs 2 to 3 times daily.
+Travel time is approximately 25 minutes.
 From Devonport in North Shore, it’s just a 10-minute ferry ride.

 The current sailing times (as of October 2020) from the Auckland Ferry terminal on Quay Street in central Auckland are 9:15am and 10:30am.
 There’s an extra sailing on Saturdays, Sundays, and public holidays at 1:30pm.
 Only the 9:15am departures stop in Devonport.
-You can check the latest ferry schedules on Fullers 360 official website here before departing.
+You can check the latest ferry schedules on Fullers 360 official website here.

 To return to Auckland City from Rangitoto Island, there are two daily sailings from Monday to Friday at 2:30pm and 3:30pm.
 On Saturdays, Sundays, and public holidays, the ferry from Rangitoto departs at 2:30pm and 4:00pm.
 Only the 3:30pm and 4:00pm departures stop in Devonport.

 - Rangitoto Island is pest-free thanks to its vast conservation efforts.
-Be sure to check your bags and your clothing for any potentially invasive species before disembarking.
+Check your bags and your clothing for invasive species before disembarking.

 - The island has no amenities outside of the wharf.
-Make sure you bring everything you need for your Rangitoto trip with you including enough water & snacks for the day.
+Make sure you bring everything you need for your Rangitoto trip with you.
+Pack enough water & snacks for the day.

 - Although most of the walks on Rangitoto Island are easy, wear suitable footwear to prevent the possibility of injury.
 The jagged lava rocks can be tough on the feet at times!